ingride/express-security-headers/README.md

 HTTP security headers are a fundamental part of website security, and protect against common client-side vulnerabilities, like Cross-Site Scripting (XSS), code injection, clickjacking, etc.
 They can also instruct the browser to prefer HTTPS over HTTP so that the connection is secure.

+### Prerequisites

+- Node.js
+- npm

+For installation options follow the steps in this [guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ### Running the application

 1. Run the Express app: